determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-aws/dynamic-agents-aws.rst

 dynamic agents on AWS.
 See :ref:`elastic-infrastructure` for an overview of using elastic infrastructure in Determined.

-Determined is able to launch dynamic agents as spot instances, which can be much cheaper than using standard on-demand instances.
+Determined is able to launch dynamic agents as spot instances, which can be much less costly than using standard on-demand instances.
 For more details on spot instances, see :ref:`aws-spot`.

 *********************
  System Requirements